Bangladesh Army International University of Science & Technology: Faculties

 4-year bachelor's degree, 1/2-year MBA, 1-year ELT program available.

 Board of trustees

 BAIUST is directly controlled by the Bangladesh Army, and the members of the board of trustees are directly from the Bangladesh Army.
-The Chief of Army Staff of Bangladesh Army is the chairman of the trustee board, and other government high officials, professors, and Area Commanders of the 33 Infantry Division of Bangladesh Army are placed on the board by their ranks and posts.
+The chief of army staff of the Bangladesh Army is the chairman of the trustee board, and other high-ranking government officials, professors, and area commanders of the 33 Infantry Division of the Bangladesh Army are placed on the board by their ranks and posts.